RDGCore/StreamCraft/README.md

 *   **Test Button**: To verify that the connection works correctly.

 ### 3. Streaming Overlays
-TikCraft includes a local web server to generate overlays that you can add as a "Browser Source" in your streaming software.
+StreamCraft includes a local web server to generate overlays that you can add as a "Browser Source" in your streaming software.
 *   **Alert Overlay**: Displays the text, sound, and video alerts configured in your actions.
 *   **Gift Feed Overlay**: Shows a real-time list of the latest gifts received.